satokiyo/beam-postgres-connector/README.md

 - QuerySplitter

   Split the query by a specified separator string and distribute it for parallel processing across multiple nodes.
 Specify non-overlapping ranges for each query in the WHERE clause.
 The processing results will be combined using UNION ALL.
+This feature is also effective when dealing with a data volume that cannot fit in the RAM of a single node.
+(Which would result in an error in Dataflow)

 ## License